KubeDeckio/KubeSnapIt/docs/docs/usage/logging-output.md

 ╚════════════════════════════════════════════════╝
 ```

+The summary shows exactly where changes occurred between two snapshots, making it easy to spot configuration differences.

+---

-## Verbose Logging Example
+## 📢 Verbose Logging Example

-Use the `-Verbose` flag for detailed logging during the snapshotting process:
+For even more detailed output, enable `-Verbose` mode:

 ```powershell
 Save-KubeSnapshot -Namespace "your-namespace" -OutputPath "./snapshots" -Verbose
 ```

-### Verbose Output Example
+### 🔎 Verbose Output Example

-Here’s an example of what verbose output may look like during the snapshot process:
+When using the `-Verbose` flag, the output provides deeper insights into each step of the snapshot process:

 ```PowerShell
 VERBOSE: Capturing snapshot for Deployment 'my-deployment' in namespace 'your-namespace'.